 Genesia (the US version was called Ultimate Domain) is a strategy game developed and published by Microids for the Amiga in 1993.
-The game was later picked up Software Toolworks and ported out to the IBM PC.
+The game was later picked up by Software Toolworks and ported out to the IBM PC.

-The game graphics were a bit controversial, some reviewers said that it did not reach acceptable standards.
+The game graphics were a bit controversial; some reviewers said that it did not reach acceptable standards.
 However, it should be noted that the game was entirely written using AMOS, and that alone is quite a significant feat, in my opinion.
 Genesia was one of the few commercial games to be developed using the BASIC dialect for Amiga created by François Lionet.

-The game is pretty in-depth with a lot of variables working simultaneously, all these factors can drastically affect the progress of your empire.
+The game is pretty in-depth, with a lot of variables working simultaneously.
+All these factors can drastically affect the progress of your empire.
 Sometimes it can become a bit boring, especially because the instructions are a bit confusing.
 It was also rumored that the game could be completed from the starting position without expanding, but I never tried it.